 In this wide-ranging book, I go beyond anecdote and partisanship, delving deep into the latest research about the sweeping changes made to the public services that shape our collective lives.
 What I unearth is startling: it challenges established thinking on the effectiveness of market-based reforms and charts a new form of ‘deep’ democracy for the twenty-first century.

-Refreshing and far-sighted, this stimulating book offers New Zealanders a new way of thinking about government and how it can navigate the turbulent world ahead.
+Refreshing and far-sighted, this stimulating book offers us a new way of thinking about government and how it can navigate the turbulent world ahead.
 Copies can be purchased in good bookstores or ordered from my publisher, Bridget Williams Books.
-Updates on the book and related issues can be found at my Good Society site or by subscribing to my mailing list below.
+For further news on the book and commentary on governmental and democratic issues, please sign up to my occasional email updates below.